Bryan Clark: Smoky Mountain Wrestling (1992–1993)

-Clark joined Smoky Mountain Wrestling in October 1992 and made his debut on a show in Knoxville, TN, losing to SMW Champion Brian Lee by countout.
-He later defeated Tracy Smothers to become the promotion's second-ever "Beat The Champ" Television Champion on February 2, 1993.
-He lost the title to Tim Horner six days later.
+Clark joined Smoky Mountain Wrestling (SMW) in October 1992 after being suggested to booker Jim Cornette by Paul Orndorff, making his debut on a show in Knoxville, Tennessee, losing to SMW Heavyweight Champion Brian Lee by countout.
+He later defeated Tracy Smothers to become the promotion's second-ever SMW Beat the Champ Television Champion on February 2, 1993.
+Clark lost the title to Tim Horner six days later, and left the promotion soon thereafter when he was offered a contract by the World Wrestling Federation.